armada-ths/old.armada.nu/content/exhibitor-info/testing-916.md

 ---
-title: Check-in & travel
+title: CHECK-IN AND TRAVEL
 layout: PageSection
 priority: '2'
 header: /assets/map.png
 dark: true
 ---
-**Arriving at the fair **

-When arriving at the fair you visit our exhibitor information desk to check-in your company/organization, you do this together with your specific exhibition hall and your host.
-Your pre-ordered lunch tickets will be handed out at the exhibitor information desk.
+When arriving at the fair, you visit the information desk to check-in your company/organization.
+Make sure to contact your host beforehand and tell them when you will arrive - they will meet you and help you with the check-in and stand area.
+Check-in your organization at the information desk in your specific exhibition hall.
+\
+\
+\
 **Check-in hours:**

-21st of November: 08:00 - 10:00
+19th of November: 13:00 - 20:00

-22nd of November: 08:00 - 10:00
+20th of November: 08:00 - 10:00

-**Making your way to the fair: **

-*Metro: *

-From the T-Central station you take the red line towards “Mörby Centrum”.
-Travel to the metro station “Tekniska Högskolan”.

-*Bus:*

-If you prefer the bus, there are several lines that passes KTH.
-The nearest station is “Östra station”.
-More information of public transportation is found on sl.se/en

-*Car: *

-The number of parking slots is very limited at KTH Campus.
-Therefore, we encourage you to use public transportation